FilipChalupa/onesignal-custom-button-helper/README.md

 # OneSignal custom button helper

+Do you like the default OneSignal bell icon?
+You don't?
+Are `promptyOptions.customLink` options too limiting for you.
+Build your own subscribe button with `onesignal-custom-button-helper`.

 ## Installation

 `npm install --save onesignal-custom-button-helper`

 ## Usage

-Follow OneSignal documentation to init OneSignal SDK.
-Hide default subscribe button provided by OneSignal by setting.
+Follow [OneSignal documentation](https://documentation.onesignal.com/docs/web-push-custom-code-setup) to init OneSignal SDK and add OneSignal service worker.
+Hide default subscribe button provided by OneSignal by setting `notifyButton.enable` to `false`.

 ### Javascript (OneSignal SDK initialization)